-Researchers study other potential medications and treatments for COVID-19, including:
+Researchers are studying other potential treatments for COVID-19, including:

 - Anti-inflammatory therapy.
-Researchers study various anti-inflammatory drugs to treat or prevent lung injury from infection-associated inflammation.
+Researchers study many anti-inflammatory drugs to treat or prevent dysfunction of several organs and lung injury from infection-associated inflammation.

 - Immune-based therapy.
 Researchers are studying the use of a type of immune-based therapy called convalescent plasma.
-Convalescent plasma is blood donated by people who've recovered from COVID-19 that is used to treat people who are seriously ill with the disease.
+Convalescent plasma is blood donated by people who've recovered from COVID-19.
+It is used to treat people who are seriously ill with the disease.

 - Drugs to prevent COVID-19.
-Researchers study drugs to prevent COVID-19 before and after exposure to the disease.
+Researchers are studying drugs to prevent COVID-19 before and after exposure to the virus.

 It's not known if any of these will prove to be effective against COVID-19.
 It's critical to complete medical studies to determine whether any of these medications are effective against COVID-19.